Balance8/wdi-dt-57/work/w07/d5/03-04-thirsty-mongoose-lab/thirsty-mongoose-lab.md

 3. Create a `database.js` module with the appropriate code to connect mongoose to the MongoDB engine.
 Be sure to `require` it in `server.js`.
 Add a `mongoose.connection.on('open', ...)` event listener that console.logs out to the terminal the host and port of the connection.

-4. If you're going to perform full CRUD, you'll probably need to install, require, and mount a certain middleware that's used to change a POST to a PUT, etc.
+4. You're also going to need `body-parser` middleware to handle data submitted in forms and `method-override` middleware so that a `<form>` can inform the server that you actually want a method of PUT or DELETE instead of POST.

 ## The Schemas and Models